JWDesigns | 2014

 It is my hope that every quilt we put together will bring warmth and comfort to those who receive them, just as mine have comforted me throughout the years and brings me back to precious memories of a very special lady in my life.

 I remember when I was a kid saying to my Mom, “I want to make something”.
 I have done some kind of creating and crafting for as long as I can remember.
 My graduation gift from my parents was a sewing machine.
 I still have that old Singer machine (we wonʼt talk about how old that is), and it is still my favorite.

 I began quilting back in 1986 when Mom and I took a Log Cabin class.
 I made each of my children a quilt, and then didnʼt do any more for many years.
 After attending the Quilt Show in Paducah last year, my passion for quilting was renewed.

 My goal is not only to help others create an heirloom quilt, but to increase and promote the art of quilting and lifelong learning.

-Our story began not long ago when we (Debbie, Mona and Trudy) began talking about wanting a long arm quilting machine to learn to do our own finish work.
+Our story began not long ago when we began talking about wanting a long arm quilting machine to learn to do our own finish work.
 The more we talked about it, the more excited we got, and thus began our journey.
 We feel very blessed to have partnered together and are excited about extending this artform's legacy.